ononoki1/nginx-http3/README.md

 apt install ./nginx.deb
 ```

+## Note

+Due to usage of BoringSSL instead of OpenSSL, some directives may not work, e.g. `ssl_conf_command`.
+Besides, direct OCSP stapling via `ssl_stapling on; ssl_stapling_verify on;` does not work too.
+You should use `ssl_stapling on; ssl_stapling_file /path/to/ocsp;`.

+If you want to use HTTP/3 and all other features without the disadvantages of BoringSSL, you can use [nginx-quictls](https://github.com/ononoki1/nginx-quictls).

 ## Removed modules

 - All modules that are not built by default, except `http_ssl_module` and `http_v2_module`